Skip to content

 Marcus Colello has been creating fantastical worlds in his mind since he was young.
 Now, he’s building them in 3D using Maya and Unreal Engine!

-We asked Marcus to tell us about his artistic journey in 3D modeling and world building, and walk us through how he made the fantastic virtual set, Forgotten Crypts, his final project for the Advanced Modeling Course at CG Spectrum, with the guidance of his industry mentor Shaun Stephenson (Splinter Cell: Chaos Theory, Star Wars: The Force Unleashed, Open Season).
+We asked Marcus to tell us about his artistic journey in 3D modeling and world building, and walk us through how he made the fantastic virtual set, Forgotten Crypts, his final project for the 3D Modeling Specialization Course at CG Spectrum, with the guidance of his industry mentor Shaun Stephenson (Splinter Cell: Chaos Theory, Star Wars: The Force Unleashed, Open Season).

 What inspired you to get into 3D modeling and world building?